MrAnkitk/MrAnkitk/README.md

 ## **👨‍🎓 About Me**

-Hi, I’m Ankit! 👋 I’m on a mission to turn messy data into simple, meaningful insights.
-I enjoy everything from data analysis and EDA to building dashboards that actually tell a story—because data should feel useful, not overwhelming.**.
+I turn raw, messy data into **clear insights and decision-ready dashboards**.

 **Here’s what I’ve been up to:**
 - Creating Power BI dashboards that make data come alive and drive better decisions.